+[Placeholder for updated case build schedule]

 3.3 SSWG Case Build Processes

 3.3.1 Overview

 The SSWG Cases are based upon the ERCOT Network Operations Model.
 Network model data from the ERCOT NMMS system is used to create the TP case.
 The TP case, or an incremental update to the previously uploaded TP case, is then imported into MOD and becomes the MOD base case.
 ERCOT and the TSPs submit Standard PMCRs and PMCRs into MOD.
 Other PMCRs are also submitted into MOD (i.e. ‘NOMCR_PENDING’ and ‘NOMCR_SUBMITTED’ PMCRs) which are aimed at maintaining consistency between NMMS and MOD.
 Additionally, ERCOT and the TSPs submit Load, Generation, and Device Control Profiles into MOD.
 After being submitted, approved, and accepted, the combination of PMCRs and Profiles are applied to the MOD seed case to create the SSWG Cases.